-Put a comma before the concluding conjunction in a series, however, if an integral element of the series requires a conjunction.
+Put a comma before the concluding conjunction in a series, however, if an integral element of the series requires a conjunction or you are writing body copy in materials for audiences other than the media.

 ie. I had orange juice, toast, and ham and eggs for breakfast.